asyncapi/generator-react-sdk/README.md

 ## Resources

-- [`template-for-generator-templates`](https://github.com/asyncapi/template-for-generator-templates) - template for templates.
-It is worth checking when you want to write your first template in `React`.
-It shows how to write template, reusable parts (components), what are the recommended patterns, shows the [Generator](https://github.com/asyncapi/generator) features and has simple and complex examples using `React`.
+- [`template-for-generator-templates`](https://github.com/asyncapi/template-for-generator-templates) template showcases features of [the AsyncAPI Generator](https://github.com/asyncapi/generator), including the React renderer.
+It shows how to write templates, reusable parts (components), what are the recommended patterns.
+It has simple and complex examples of using `React`.
-- [`markdown-template`](https://github.com/asyncapi/markdown-template) - template fully written in `React`.
-Generates documentation in Markdown file.
+- [`markdown-template`](https://github.com/asyncapi/markdown-template) is written using React.
+It generates documentation into a Markdown file.

-Also, remember that you can join us in [Slack](https://www.asyncapi.com/slack-invite/).
+For more help join our [Slack](https://www.asyncapi.com/slack-invite/) workspace.

 ## Development